• Home

 Wrap up

-Using the right tool for data visualization helps you get your message across to your audience.
-Sankey charts are your best option for presenting data flows.
+Using the right data visualization tool can help you communicate your message to your audience.
+Sankey charts are the best option for presenting data flows.

 We have explored the world of Power BI Sankey Diagrams in depth.
-We began by defining Sankey Charts and their components (nodes, links, and drop-offs).
+We defined Sankey Charts and their components (nodes, links, and drop-offs).

-We discussed some factors that determine what an effective Sankey Chart is.
+We discussed some factors that determine an effective Power BI Sankey Chart.
 These include simplicity, width, and storytelling.
 The most important takeaways are:

-• and remembering to tell a story with your Sankey chart.
+• Remembering to tell a story with your Sankey chart.

-We answered a few frequently asked questions related to Sankey Charts, too.
+We answered a few frequently asked questions related to Sankey Charts in Power BI, too.
 We tackled the data used in these Diagrams and the history behind their origins.

 Related Articles: